Louis H. Wilson Jr.

-Louis Hugh Wilson Jr. (February 11, 1920 – June 21, 2005) was United States Marine Corps four-star general and a World War II recipient of the Medal of Honor for his actions during the Battle of Guam.
+Louis Hugh Wilson Jr. (February 11, 1920 – June 21, 2005) was a United States Marine Corps four-star general and a World War II recipient of the Medal of Honor for his actions during the Battle of Guam.
 He served as the 26th commandant of the Marine Corps from 1975 until his retirement from the Marine Corps in 1979, after 38 years of service.

 Early life

 Wilson was born on February 11, 1920, in Brandon, Mississippi.
 He earned a Bachelor of Arts degree in 1941 from Millsaps College in Jackson, Mississippi, where he participated in football and track.
 Wilson was also an active member of the Alpha Iota chapter of Pi Kappa Alpha fraternity, initiated on February 23, 1939.

 He has many relatives residing in Mississippi to this day.

 Military career

 Wilson enlisted in the Marine Corps Reserve in May 1941 and was commissioned a second lieutenant in November of that year.
 After attending officers' basic training, he was assigned to the 9th Marine Regiment at Marine Corps Base, San Diego, California.